mritunjaysharma394/vowpal-wiki/Latent-Dirichlet-Allocation.md

 This tutorial is similar, but with more up to date command-line arguments: https://github.com/JohnLangford/vowpal_wabbit/wiki/lda.pdf

+## Friendly wrapper utility to `vw --lda`

+The `utl` directory now has a python [utility called `vw-lda`](https://github.com/JohnLangford/vowpal_wabbit/blob/master/utl/vw-lda) which makes interacting with `vw` LDA mode much easier. `utl/vw-lda` does all the necessary pre-processing to convert documents to `vw --lda` format, runs `vw --lda` with good default parameters (which you may optionally override from the command-line) and finally post-processes the results to print all topics in human-readable format and in order of importance as its output.
+Credit: Chetan Ganjihal.

 ## Data formats

 ### Output Topics format